 Whatever your rental needs, DriveNow has the solution.
 Since 2003 we have been comparing the cost of car rental in Melbourne to help travellers find the best available deal.
 DriveNow’s online comparison service takes the stress and hassle out of securing cheap Melbourne car hire, all at no additional cost to you.

-We have forged partnerships with some of Australia’s most recognised and trusted car rental brands, including Avis, Budget, Enterprise, Europcar, Hertz, Thrifty, and many more to allow you to compare and select from the widest choice of rental providers.
+We have forged partnerships with all of Australia’s most recognised and trusted car rental brands, including Avis, Budget, Enterprise, Europcar, Hertz, Thrifty, and many more to allow you to compare and select from the widest choice of rental providers.

 Our comparison engine automatically searches for the latest deals on car hire in Melbourne to give you the best price on a huge range of vehicles, including sports cars, small to medium sized vehicles, SUV and 4WDs, and small cars that are budget friendly and fuel efficient.

 We're serious about providing the cheapest available prices on rental cars in Melbourne.
 So much so that our rates are backed by our price-match guarantee.
 The only added costs are any optional extras you elect to take out directly with the Melbourne car hire company and any young driver fees that may apply.
 What’s more, unless otherwise indicated, in many instances there’s no deposit and no credit card details required – simply pay on collection of your Melbourne hire car.

 Low season rates with pickup in Melbourne's CBD start from just $30 a day making the car rental option a great way to see and explore Victoria.